 This is the other big question.
-The advice we give you for the first day in Cairo is to visit some of its most important museums.
+Our advice for the first day in Cairo is to visit some of its most important museums.

-💡 The new Grand Egyptian Museum (GEM) will open its doors in 2022 after years of construction and many delays.
+The new Grand Egyptian Museum (GEM) will open in 2025 after years of construction and many delays.
 When it is open, they say it will be the largest archaeology museum in the world.
 It will also be located very close to the pyramids of Giza.

 Another must-see in Cairo is the Museum of Egyptian Civilization.
 This is where the 22 royal mummies of Ancient Egypt are today.
 Impressive too.

-And if you want to buy some souvenirs, write down in capital letters the Khan El-Khalili bazaar, the oldest in the city.
+And if you want to buy souvenirs, write the Khan El-Khalili bazaar in capital letters, the oldest in the city.
 If you don’t like to haggle, you can go directly to visit Jordi, a store with fixed prices and super cheap to buy souvenirs of all kinds.

-💡 These are some of the must-sees, but if you want to know everything to see in Cairo check out our complete guide: What to see in Cairo.
+These are some of the must-sees, but if you want to know everything in Cairo, check out our complete guide: What to see in Cairo.

-Giza, Saqqara, Memphis and Old Cairo (Day 2)
+Day 2: Giza, Saqqara, Memphis, and Old Cairo